 Ultimately, she wanted the holiday to end and to go home, as she felt the holiday was ruined both for her and her family.
 At her husband’s suggestion, our client advised the rep from their tour operator TUI of what had happened and showed her photos of the tile on the bathroom floor and the pipe hanging from the ceiling.
 The rep completed an incident report which was sent to both TUI and our client.

 Initially, she believed the pain and suffering would ease in a day or so, but in fact it got worse.
 Her pain persisted after the family returned back to the UK, so she made an appointment with her GP.
 The doctor examined her and told her she probably had a trapped nerve, caused by her jerking quickly when was hit by the tile.
 She was advised to keep using muscle rub, paracetamol and Tramadol to manage the pain.

 However, the pain didn’t subside, so she booked an emergency appointment at the GP surgery and was prescribed Zomorph morphine capsules.
 The pain and discomfort started to ease, and it wasn’t until 2 weeks after returning home that she felt she’d made a full recovery.

 How We Helped

 Our client believed TUI was responsible for the injury she sustained and approached our Holiday Accident Solicitors for help to claim compensation.
-Associate Solicitor Paul Stevens took on her case and approached the tour operator.
+Associate Legal Executive Paul Stevens took on her case and approached the tour operator.